alokora/Decision_Tree_malnutritional_status/README.md

 # Decision_Tree_malnutritional_status
 We have used a decision tree to predict malnutrition in children in rural populations.
+Here is the visual decision tree based on categorical data.
+You can read more about decision trees [(https://www.geeksforgeeks.org/decision-tree/)].

 # Features used
 The main algorithm which is used is ID3 with the following features: